Brooks377/leftside_teamproject/proposal.md

 1. The Data will be primarily collected from [kaggle](https://www.kaggle.com/datasets/airbnb/boston):
 - sample period: 9/5/2016 - 9/4/2017
-    - There are 3 data sets included:
+    - There are 3 data sets included from Kaggle:
     1. calendar.csv
         - observation: Airbnb listings
         - rows: 1.31 million